bbugyi200/cookie/README.md

 Installation is as simple as cloning the repository with `git clone https://github.com/bbugyi200/cookie`, traveling into the project directory (`cd cookie`), and then running `sudo make install`.

+### ZSH Completion

+The appropriate completion function should be installed automatically when you run `sudo make install`.
+You can enable ZSH command-line completion manually by copying the [\_cookie][zsh-completion] file to a directory listed on your system's `$fpath` variable (normally `/usr/share/zsh/site-functions/` works).

 [blog]: https://bryanbugyi.com/blog/tips-and-tricks-for-using-cookie/
 [logo]: https://raw.githubusercontent.com/bbugyi200/cookie/master/img/logo.png
 [demo]: https://raw.githubusercontent.com/bbugyi200/cookie/master/img/demo.gif "Cookie Demonstration GIF"